terrymcquerry/myLinuxDiary/README.md

-- We can end a terminal session by closing the terminal emulator window, by entering the exit command at the shell prompt, or by pressing CTRL- D. press CTRL-SHIFT while dragging a file, to make a symbolic link in GUI.
+- We can end a terminal session by closing the terminal emulator window, by entering the exit command at the shell prompt, or by pressing CTRL- D.
+- press CTRL-SHIFT while dragging a file, to make a symbolic link in GUI.\
 It’s possible to put more than one command on a line by separating each command with a semicolon.
+- Using double quotes, we can cope with ﬁlenames containing embedded spaces.
+In general, word splitting, pathname expansion, tilde expansion, and brace expansion are suppressed; however, parameter expansion, arithmetic expansion, and command substitution are still carried out.
+While single quotes suppress every kind of expansion.
+Use backslash (escape character) to selectively prevent an expansion.
+Escape this by double backslashing.
+- pressing Tab completes the pathname.
+Completion will also work on variables (if the beginning of the word is a $), usernames (if the word begins with ~), commands (if the word is the ﬁrst word on the line), and hostnames (if the beginning of the word is @).
+Hostname completion works only for hostnames listed in /etc/hosts.